Accelerarch/.github/profile/README.md

-# Welcom To Accelerarch's GitHub!!
+# Welcome To Accelerarch's GitHub!!